Living Lanterns: Discovering Bioluminescent Mushrooms in Texas

 Finding the Southern Jack-o-Lantern at Pedernales Falls State Park.

 Years had passed since I last set foot in Texas.
-Having called New Zealand home, I felt a pang of anxiety at the thought of leaving the native bush that had become an integral part of my life.
-The allure of the forest, particularly during mushroom season, tugged at my heartstrings.
+Having called New Zealand home, I felt a bit of anxiety at the thought of leaving the native bush that had become a big part of my life.

-Curious about the fungal life in Austin, I consulted iNaturalist and crafted a list of species to seek out.
+Curious about the mushroom scene in Austin, I checked iNaturalist and put together a list of species to search for.
 At the top was Omphalotus subilludens, a mushroom I managed to find amidst an arid November landscape.
-Halloween had come and gone, but the orange glow of the Jack-o-lantern mushrooms remained.
+Halloween had come and gone, but the orange glow of the Jack-o-lantern mushrooms were still popping up.

 Omphalotus subilludens

-My family and I journeyed to Pedernales Falls, a place that evoked fond memories of childhood escapes to the hill country.
+My family and I went to Pedernales Falls, a place that brought back fond memories of childhood escapes to the hill country.
 This time, however, I was consumed with the pursuit of the Southern Jack-o-lantern, guided by a single iNaturalist observation.

 As hours passed and hope waned, I was on the verge of abandoning my quest.
 Yet, as we neared the parking lot, a flash of orange caught my eye.
 I rushed toward a Texas Cedar and found a solitary Omphalotus subilludens.
 Success!
 There's an uncanny magic in the way a species can appear before us, as if summoned by our thoughts and desires.

-The image above captures the captivating bioluminescence of this species' gills, a glowing reminder of nature's wonders and the enchanting allure of the fungi that populate our world.
+The image above captures the bioluminescence of this specie’s gills, a glowing reminder of nature's wonders and the enchanting allure of the fungi that populate our world.